MauricioJCarrillo/html-css-js-practices/README.md

 32. Practice-32: How to use Includes in Arrays?
 33. Practice-33: How to use Join and Split in Arrays?
 34. Practice-34: How to use Concat in Arrays?
-35. Practice-35: How to use Flatmap in Arrays?
+35. Practice-35: How to use Flat and Flatmap in Arrays?
+36. Practice-36: How to use mutable functions in Arrays?